asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

-Within each aligned `4x4` block of pixels assigned to a QPU, the QPU processes pixel-quad at a time (since, although a QPU is considered to be a 16-way SIMD processor, physically it is a 4-way SIMD-processor multiplexed 4x over 4 clock cycles).
+Within each aligned `4x4` block of pixels assigned to a QPU, the QPU processes pixel-quad at a time (since, although a QPU is considered to be a 16-way SIMD processor, physically it is a 4-way SIMD processor multiplexed 4x over 4 clock cycles).

 Since `vkcube` relies on `dFdx` and `dFdy` in its fragment shader